-

 Step 2: Design

-How to design a 40x60 metal building
+How to design a 40 x 60 steel building

 Choose a Roof Style and Pitch

-Your intended end use will dictate the roof style and pitch of your 40x60 metal building.
+Your intended end use will dictate the roof style and pitch of your 40x60 steel building.
 For example, homes can have gable, single-slope, monitor, or gambrel roofs, while garages and workshops typically have gable or single-slope roofs.
 Barns will usually have gable, monitor, or gambrel roofs.

-Roof Style Available Pitches Gable 1:12 to 4:12 * Single slope (shed roof) 1:12 or 2:12 Gambrel (Dutch barn) Upper roof 2:12-3:12
+1:12 Gable 1.5:12 Single Slope Gambrel 40x60 Barn Monitor Roof Style Available Pitches Gable 1:12 to 4:12 * Single slope (shed roof) 1:12 or 2:12 Gambrel (Dutch barn) Upper roof 2:12-3:12

 Lower roof 5:12-6:12Monitor - (American barn) Upper roof: 4:12 - 6:12